 iii) Reduced Premature Stop-Outs

 Saxo triggers stop orders at the opposite end of the spreads, to minimise forex traders from being stopped out early.
-This is set a neutral price via a large inter-bank venue.
+This is set at a neutral price via a large inter-bank venue.
 Premature stop-outs are one of the most complained features of other forex brokers and a key positive found in this Saxo Capital Markets Australia review.

 iv) Client-centric approach